 Have you tasted the incredible Ministry of Clouds wines?
 The wines that show balance and texture, whilst showcasing some of the best fruit quality Australia has to offer!

 But first things first, who are Ministry of Clouds?

 Ministry of Clouds is the brainchild of Bernice Ong and Julian Forwood, which has achieved cult status in a short amount of time due to their beautifully crafted wines.
-They produce wines which speak of the lands that they come from, providing a sense of season and place.
+They produce produce classic wines that show delicate attention to detail, wines which speak of the lands that they come from, providing a sense of season and place, wines with perfect ripeness yet showing some tension, restraint and poise complete with a crunchy texture, delicate balance and a somewhat modest built.
 Each wine is naturally fermented in individual vineyard plots, following their organic, minimal intervention winemaking and viticultural philosophy.
-Their wines that show balance and texture, whilst showcasing some of the best fruit quality Australia has to offer.

 ‘For each year’s edition of my Australian Wine Companion, I list 10 of the best wineries making an appearance for the first time and choose one as the best of the best.
 Last year Ministry of Clouds was one of the 10; what the proprietors Julian Forwood and Bernice Ong did not know and won’t until they read this) was that they came within a hair’s breadth of being nominated the best.
 And what I did not know was that they would be able to produce an array of new wines this year every bit as good as those from their first year’

 – James Halliday, The Weekend Australian Magazine, April 2015